Reactish-State

 (count) => count * 2,

-// Provide contextual data in the last parameter to identity selector
+// Provide contextual data in the last parameter to identify the selector

 {